jianxiaoguo/website/content/en/docs/applications/managing-app-volumes.md

     $ drycc help volumes
     Valid commands for volumes:

-    volumes:create           create a volume for the application volumes:list             list volumes in the application
+    volumes:add              create a volume for the application volumes:expand           expand a volume for the application volumes:list             list volumes in the application
+    volumes:info             print information about a volume
-    volumes:delete           delete a volume from the application volumes:client           the client used to manage volume files volumes:mount            mount a volume to process of the application volumes:unmount          unmount a volume from process of the application
+    volumes:remove           delete a volume from the application volumes:client           the client used to manage volume files volumes:mount            mount a volume to process of the application volumes:unmount          unmount a volume from process of the application